marziehphi/marziehphi/README.md

 ### Hi there 👋 I'm [Marzieh Farahani](https://app2.nameshouts.com/names/public/pronounce-marzieh-farahani)

-🌱 During my academic career as a bachelor's student in Mathematics, I acquired a strong foundation in mathematics and programming languages.
-Then, as a master's student at Umea University, I was exposed to various computational and machine-learning challenges, which sparked my interest in utilizing these skills in real-world situations.
-As a result, I did my master's thesis with Siemens Energy AB in Anomaly Detection and Prediction on Gas Turbine Time‑series Data Using Deep LSTM‑Autoencoders.

-My passion for AI led me to continue my career journey by joining AI Sweden and working with Innovator and forefront companies AstraZeneca, SU Hospital, and Zenseact.
-These experiences gave me a deeper understanding of how data-driven approaches can be applied to different domains (medicine and bioinformatics, patient trials, and self-driving cars ).
-Furthermore, as a result of this experience, I witnessed firsthand how computational tools and techniques can be used to analyze and interpret large amounts of data, resulting in discoveries and insights.

-Furthermore, I had the opportunity to contribute to ongoing research projects and collaborate with experts in the field.
-This allowed me to develop a more comprehensive understanding of the practical applications and how they can be leveraged to improve outcomes.
-These experiences also enabled me to develop technical skills,  and critical professional skills such as effective communication, teamwork, and project management.

-🔭 Overall, these experiences have played a crucial role in shaping my academic and professional goals.
-In addition, they have reinforced my passion for using AI and my desire to contribute to the field through further opportunities.
+I've collaborated with AI Sweden, AstraZeneca, SU Hospital, and Zenseact on various projects.
+I applied data-driven approaches to medicine, bioinformatics, clinical trials, and self-driving cars.
+As a result of working with experts, I gained both technical and professional skills, strengthening my commitment to contributing to the field of AI.

 **📫 You can reach me on:**
 - [Twitter](https://twitter.com/marziehphi)